nodeca/bag.js/README.md

 ### .require(files [, callback(err, data)])

 1. Load files from server or from cache.
-2. Inject known types into page (js/css by default), if execution not disabled.
+2. Inject known types into page (js/css by default), unless execution is disabled.
    When multiple files requested (files are `Array`), those are loaded in parallel, but injected in defined order.
-3. Also files content is returned in result.
+3. Also, content of the files is returned in the result.

 `files` param can be: